|Issue Type:||Shall Issue|

 Hopefully, you’ve already decided that using RocketCCW looks like a smarter choice.

 Sign up now for your RocketCCW Virginia Concealed Handgun Training Course.

 3. Apply for Your Virginia CCW

 Upon successful completion of your course, you’re ready to fill out your CCW application.

 Good news: you can use RocketCCW to help you with this too!
-We have a FREE* Virginia CCW Application Guide that walks you through everything you need to know and it helps you make sure that your application is complete and accurate.
+We have a Virginia CCW Application Guide that walks you through everything you need to know and it helps you make sure that your application is complete and accurate.

 In order to obtain your Virginia Non-Resident Concealed Weapon Permit, you’ll need to mail the following in to the Virginia State Police:

 - Non-Resident Application

 - Application Fee